Chris Kaman: National team career

 Kaman played for the first time for the German national basketball team in the qualifying tournament leading up to the 2008 Beijing Olympics.
 In his debut with Germany, he posted a double-double with 10 points and 10 rebounds against Cape Verde.
 He was chosen the most valuable player by journalists.

 Kaman rejoined the German national team for EuroBasket 2011.

 Personal life

 Kaman is a dual citizen; he is a citizen of the United States and of Germany.
 Although he did not speak any German at the time, he acquired German citizenship in July 2008 (his great-grandparents were German), to play on the Germany national basketball team in the 2008 Beijing Olympics.
 Kaman belongs to the Fellowship of Christian Athletes.

 On December 27, 2014, Kaman's wife, Emilie VilleMonte, gave birth to the couple's first child, a son named Barrett Christopher Kaman.

 Kaman started the YouTube channel "Exploring Kaman" where he and his friends go on fishing and hunting adventures.

+On July 13, 2024, Kaman played in a Gus Macker basketball tournament in Sault Ste.
+Marie, MI.